Bartholomeus-Mortimis/Godot-Gun-Manager-2D/docs.md

 > Used for organisation.
 Can be left blank.

 #### custom_resource_behaviour_script (CustomResourceBehavior)
 > References a CustomResourceBehaviour to allow for further customization.

-Will cause a crash if left blank.
+> [!WARNING]
+> custom_resource_behaviour_script <b>cannot</b> be left blank!
+Otherwise, a crash will occur.
+Add a CustomResourceBehaviour, even if no code is written to it.

 <br>